Product backlog

 How is the product backlog different from other documents?

-While product backlogs are intertwined with other documentation such as product roadmaps or requirements specifications, they serve a distinct purpose.
+While product backlogs are intertwined with other documentation such as product roadmaps or product requirements document (PRD), they serve a distinct purpose.

 A backlog is created based on the vision and strategy outlined in the roadmap.
 Roadmaps give a broader view of where the product is headed and are a higher-level document than a PB that’s focused on the actual development tasks.

-A requirements specification that includes information about system functionality and behavior also supports backlog creation, often serving as a source of concrete user stories that are to be completed.
+A product requirements document that includes information about system functionality and behavior also supports backlog creation, often serving as a source of concrete user stories that are to be completed.

 We assume that you have your product roadmap ready and all the functional and nonfunctional requirements defined.
 So let’s jump right into the practical stuff and see how we create a backlog from scratch.